|

 She is now indicating my surgery will likely be mid-May.
 I'm fine with that, as they won't start without me.
 Fortunately, I'm still feeling decent which is surprising considering I have a golf ball size tumour in my skull.
 Perhaps I've been thinking too much.
 Yesterday, I underwent a cerebral angiogram procedure.
 My neurosurgeon requested this to verify blood flow to/from the tumour in my brain.
 He recently told my wife & I that this tumour has a robust blood supply.

-AuthorA passionate advocate for the Death Awareness Movement.
+AuthorA passionate advocate for the Mortality Mindset Movement.
 Archives

 Categories |